Edward Charles Edmond Barq Sr.

 The One with Bite.

-Barq's territory stretches coast to coast, supplying 440 markets and millions of people with "The One With Bite."
-Consumers get stuck on temporary tattoos as "Barqtoos Il" shows muscle in the summer promo return.
-Band-aids not included.
+Barq's territory stretches coast to coast, supplying 440 markets and millions of people with "The One with Bite."
+Consumers get stuck on temporary tattoos as "Barqtoos II" shows muscle in the summer promo return.

 And here we are.

-Our hometown may have changed over the years, but the icy bite of Barq's is here to stay!
-Oh, and BTW..DRINK BARQ'S. IT'S GOOD™.
-It's really, really good.
+Our hometown may have changed over the years, but the icy bite of Barq's is here to stay! oh, and BTW DRING BARQ'S. IT'S GOOD.™ It's really, really good.